Freedom in the World

-Puerto Rico acquired the status of a commonwealth of the United States following approval by plebiscite in 1952.
-Under its terms, Puerto Rico exercises approximately the same control over its internal affairs as do the 50 U.S. states.
+Having initially been captured by U.S. forces during the Spanish-American War in 1898, Puerto Rico acquired the status of a commonwealth of the United States following approval by plebiscite in 1952.
+As a commonwealth, Puerto Rico exercises approximately the same control over its internal affairs as do the 50 states.
 Although they are U.S. citizens, residents of Puerto Rico cannot vote in presidential elections and are represented in the U.S. Congress by a delegate to the House of Representatives who can vote in committee, but not on the floor.

 Freedom of assembly is guaranteed by law, and Puerto Ricans frequently mount protest rallies against government policies or policies of the United States.
 There is a robust civil society, with numerous nongovernmental organizations representing the interests of different constituencies.
 The government respects trade union rights, and unions are generally free to organize and strike.

 The legal system is based on U.S. law, and a supreme court heads an independent judiciary.
 Crime is the most serious problem facing the island.
-The law enforcement and legal systems have been seriously tested by the upsurge of drug-related crime.
+The law enforcement and legal systems have been seriously tested by an increase in drug-related crime.
 A controversy has emerged over the issue of capital punishment.
 Although Puerto Rico prohibits the death penalty, Puerto Ricans are subject to the death penalty for crimes that violate U.S. federal law.

 In recent years, there has been an upsurge in attempts by illegal migrants from various Caribbean countries, many traveling in flimsy boats, to reach Puerto Rico.
-Many were brought to the island by smugglers, who encouraged their migration efforts by warning that new U.S. policies would make illegal immigration more difficult in the future.
+Many are brought to the island by smugglers, who encourage their migration efforts by warning that new U.S. policies would make immigration more difficult in the future.